-At around 11:30 in the morning, a fire broke out in the Queen's Private Chapel at Windsor Castle.
-From there, it spread to more than 100 rooms, including St. George's Hall and Brunswick Tower.
+According to the Royal Collection Trust, at around 11:30 in the morning, a fire broke out in the Queen's Private Chapel after a faulty spotlight ignited a curtain.
+From there, the fire spread to more than 100 rooms, including St. George's Hall and Brunswick Tower.
 The blaze took fifteen hours and more than 220 firefighters to extinguish.
 Staff and soldiers, along with Prince Andrew, Duke of York, worked to remove precious artworks from the castle as the fire spread.
 Ultimately the fire destroyed only a handful of pieces from the castle's valuable art collection, though several firefighters were injured.
 The castle was restored as close to its original condition as possible, with renovation works concluding on the five-year anniversary of the fire, in 1997.

 Windsor Castle, which overlooks the River Thames near London, was first built in the 11th century by William the Conqueror.
 It has served as a royal residence for almost 1,000 years, spanning 39 monarchs, and is the oldest and largest inhabited castle in the world.